dinarrow/dinarrow.github.io/_posts/2020-08-22-strong_typing_and_data_interfacing.md

 ## Forward Declarations

 The first step is to Forward Declare a Class for the Table and Type for each column of the Schema in an appropriate Namespace.
-The reason for using Forward Declaration is limit the compilation overhead and declaration complexity that results from including headers within headers.
-By limiting the full declaration of Classes to headers in the Translation Unit Files (*.cpp) the required header for each Unit is clearer and more stable, not requiring includes that bleed through the header files.
+The reason for using Forward Declarations is  to limit the compilation overhead and declaration complexity that results from including headers within headers.
+By limiting the full declaration of Classes to headers in the Code Files (*.cpp) or Translation Unit the required header for each file is clearer and more stable, not requiring includes that bleed through the header files.

 The declaration begins with the Table Class itself and some associated housekeeping classes Id and Vector.
 Since all Table Classes have an Id with consistent characteristic a separate namespace is not required.

-For the remaining columns each get a unique namespace laied out in a tree structure where they have common characteristics for example emergency_ns.
+For the remaining columns each get a unique namespace laid out in a tree structure where they have common characteristics for example emergency_ns.
 The _ns extension to the namespaces is used to avoid conflict with other names and keywords like operator, or class.

 For each Type a using statement allows the class in each case to be used without the repetition of the namespace.
-This could be extended of course to deeper namespaces provided uniqueness is maintained.
+This can be extended to deeper namespaces provided uniqueness is maintained as shown in the last line.

 ```c++